 Kyoto has no shortage of temples—1,600, in fact.
 Here are the ones I never miss:

-Tangiers Body Balm is vital when it comes to combatting jet lag, sluggish circulation and lymphatic stagnation, tired feet and legs, and morning fatigue.
-Even if I’m coming from Tokyo, I often do this ritual upon arriving in Kyoto to hit the reset button.
-I also use Source d'Eclat Eye Serum and Transparence Botanical Water Concentré to hydrate, boost the flow of blood and lymph, and restore my skin's rhythmicity.
+Firmante Leg Tonic is vital when it comes to combatting jet lag, sluggish circulation and lymphatic stagnation, tired feet and legs, and morning fatigue.
+Even if I’m coming from Tokyo on the Shinkansen, I often do this ritual upon arriving in Kyoto to hit the reset button.
+I also do a facial massage Fleur Vibrante Serum Cerate to boost the flow of blood and lymph, and restore my skin's rhythmicity, and finish with Vis Clair Suprême and Veloutée.

 Tangiers Body Balm, Fleur Vibrante, and Veloutée lock in moisture, replenish the lipid barrier, nourish cell membranes, and strengthen the skin’s natural defenses—all key when traveling across the world.